jpt/font-scripts/README.md

 Font tools [developed for the "Barlow" family](https://github.com/jpt/barlow/tree/master/tools) and mirrored here are licensed under the [SIL Open Font License (OFL) v1.1](https://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web) where applicable, and the [Apache License 2](http://www.apache.org/licenses/LICENSE-2.0) where the OFL is inapplicable.

-The rest of it is released into the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+The rest of it is released into the public domain under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license, _where applicable_.
+With prejudice.
+Or something.